learn-neuroimaging/hitchhackers_guide_brain/.github/PULL_REQUEST_TEMPLATE/add-a-website.md

+---
+name: Add a website / blog
-# website / blog / podcast
+about: Add a website or blog or podcast to this repository
+title: ''
+labels: ''
+assignees: ''

+---

 ??? example "insert website name - insert short description"
     -   [URL]( insert URL )